 At $140, the 4G is priced a bit lower than many of the other carriers we tested.
 However, we found that spending just a bit more will up your bang for your buck considerably.
 Check out the Tula Ergonomic or the Onya Baby Outback for other options.

-This is a high quality, sturdy carrier that will take you from newborn to toddler with ease.
+This high quality, well-made carrier that will transition from newborn to toddler with ease.
 Compared to other soft structured carriers in our tests, the Boba landed in the middle, losing points in the Parent's Comfort and Ease of Cleaning categories.

 BabyGearLab Member Reviews